What to Do When Your Other Half Has Allergies

 Manage Outdoor Triggers

-You may love being in the great outdoors, but your spouse will love it if you don’t bring it back in the house with you.
+Your better half will be happier if you don’t bring the great outdoors back inside with you.
 Try some of these tips:

-- Post a note by the door asking people who come into your house to leave their shoes in the yard or on the porch so they don’t track pollen into the house.
+Post a note by the door asking people who come into your home to leave their shoes in the yard or on the porch so they don’t track pollen inside.

-- If you have pets, try brushing, shedding, or washing them outside to avoid stirring up dander in the house if that worsens your spouse’s allergies.
+If you have pets, brush and wash them outside.
+You’ll avoid stirring up dander in the house.

 Visit an Allergist Together

-In the end, if one person in a couple is living with sinus allergies, both people are really living with them.
-If your spouse hasn’t seen an allergist in a while, encourage a visit.
+If one person in a couple is living with sinus allergies, both are.
+If he hasn’t seen an allergist in a while, encourage a visit.

-You might also want to go along to learn more about environmental modifications, OTC treatments, immunotherapy to desensitize people to allergies over time, and new prescription medications.
+You might also want to go along to learn more about treatments and other changes you can make around your home.

-With a little teamwork, both you and your spouse may end up breathing easier.
+With a little teamwork, both of you can breathe easier.